1. Purpose of policy

 5.1.5 Underpinning the Enterprise Risk Management Framework are policies, procedures, manuals and processes that act as significant mitigation strategies for the University’s key risks.

-5.1.6 The administration of the Enterprise Risk Management Framework is the responsibility of the Chief Operating Officer.
+5.1.6 The administration of the Enterprise Risk Management Framework is the responsibility of the Director, Governance and Risk Management.

 6.2 Key components of the Enterprise Risk Management Framework